 If your business, in addition, requires issuing reminders for deposit invoices, you must explicitly enable this option.
 For details, see Enabling Dunning Reminders for Deposit Invoices.

 You must close the deposit or pro forma invoice before you can create the final invoice.
 To close a deposit or pro forma invoice, you use a custom process, which must be set up accordingly.
 For details, see Creating Process for Closing Deposit Invoices or Creating Process for Closing Pro Forma Invoices, respectively.

 The process criteria that start the execution depend on your use cases.
 For example, you can use a custom checkbox field

 Close Deposit Invoice or

 Close Pro Forma Invoice on the source object to trigger the process when the checkbox is selected.

-Once the process has closed the pro forma invoice, you can create the final invoice the same way and based on the same source records as the pro forma invoice.
+Once the process has closed the deposit or pro forma invoice, you can create the final invoice the same way and based on the same source records as the deposit or pro forma invoice.

-Contact the person who has set up pro forma billing for your org to find out how to close pro forma invoices in your business use cases.
+Contact the person who has set up deposit billing or pro forma billing for your org to find out how to close deposit or pro forma invoices in your business use cases.